Cheese eaten by habitual drunkard unknown for temperance (8)

 (sobriety is a kind of temperance)

-'cheese eaten by habitual drunkard unknown' is the subsidiary indication.
+'cheese eaten by habitual drunkard unknown' is the wordplay.

 'cheese' becomes 'brie' (Brie is an example).

 'habitual drunkard' becomes 'sot' (I've seen this before).

 (Other definitions for sobriety that I've seen before include "Restraint", "Temperance", "Calmness -- 8 -- by Tories (anag)", "Refraining from", "Serious and self-controlled state, no booze", "Rational, non-intoxicated condition", "Calmness, dispassion", "Calmness, gravity", "restraint" and "Opposite of drunkenness".)